Travelling to India for the first time? Please read this post!

 4. To enter India you will need a VISA

 Recently, around 40 countries joined the list of E-VISA / VISA ON ARRIVAL.
 Check if your country is on the list, and then go ahead and apply for it!
-You will get 30 days for sight-seeing, tourism, our training, and so on.
+You will get 30 or 60 days for sight-seeing, tourism, our training, and so on.
 Our TTC lasts usually 26-28 days, so if you need to miss 1-3 days of our course due to a visa reason please contact us, we will help.

 This visa is not extendable, so if you want to travel in India for more than 30 days you need to apply in the Indian consulate.
 For all the details please visit https://indianvisaonline.gov.in/visa/tvoa.html